John Legend’s ‘Florida Man’ Birth Date Story Is Hilarious

 — moises antunes (@mrr_antunes) March 22, 2019

-The actual video in question is surveillance footage, shared by the Davie Police Department to Twitter in a request for anyone with information to come forward.
+The actual video is surveillance footage, shared by the Davie Police Department to Twitter in a request for anyone with information to come forward.

-It becomes even more comical when watching the video and realizing it wasn’t just one man and a large flatscreen trying to balance on the scooter, but two men!
+It becomes even more comical when watching the video and realizing it wasn’t just one man and a large flatscreen trying to balance on the scooter, but two men.
 When the television falls off the back of the scooter just feet from the door of the Walmart they had tried to rob, the second man jumped off the scooter again to scoop it back up and return it to the back of the scooter.

 These #clumsy thieves stole a 43" Vizio TV from a #Davie @Walmart on Dec 16th and fled on a scooter.
 They didn't plan their getaway to well and almost crashed!
 If you recognize them, give us a call 954-693-8200 or @crimestoppers2 954-493-TIPS. #clumsythief #DaviePolice pic.twitter.com/Z1umFsMZjF